 With all the various carbon dioxide meters, monitors and sensors we offer, it may feel overwhelming to choose between them.
-That’s why one of the first questions we ask a client who calls is, “What are you trying to measure?”
-This question helps us determine the range of CO2 levels you’ll want to measure, which narrows down the list of products we offer that can meet your needs.
+That’s why one of the first questions we ask is, “What are you trying to measure?”
+This question helps us determine the range of CO2 levels, which narrows down the list of products we offer that can work for a particular application.

-It may at first seem logical that since we offer devices and sensors that measure up to 100% CO2, the simple answer would be “give me something that will measure everything!”
-The problem with this answer is that, in general, the higher the range of CO2 levels measured, the lower the accuracy.
+Since we offer devices and sensors that measure up to 100% CO2, it seems like the simple answer would be “give me a sensor that will measure everything!”
+The problem with this answer is that, in general, the wider the range of CO2 levels measured, the lower the accuracy.
 Conversely, the narrower the range, the more accurate each measurement will be.

 It may help to start out by describing how CO2 is measured.
-For most products, the CO2 level is measured as a percentage of a volume of air either as a % or as parts-per-million (ppm).
+For most products, the CO2 level is measured as a percentage of a volume of air, either as % by volume or as parts-per-million (ppm).

 By the time you got to the bottom of the box, you'd find that the majority of the molecules would be nitrogen (780,000 or 78%), oxygen (209,000 or 20.9%), and argon (9,000, or 0.9%).
 Water vapor (H20) could also account for some of the molecules, but let's ignore it for this example.